By: Ana Reisdorf, MS, RD

 Where Else is different from most milk alternatives is that it is made with 3 main ingredients— almonds, buckwheat, and tapioca—without any preservatives or stabilizers.
 This dairy-free nutrition drink contains no casein, whey, or lactose so it’s safe for children who experience toddler seasonal allergies, a dairy allergy or lactose intolerance.
 Plus it is made with whole foods that provide the protein, fat, fiber and vitamins and minerals that meet all the nutritional needs of your growing children.

 Previously, parents who were looking for an allergy-friendly, plant-based, vegan, and ethical option that is actually nutritionally sufficient to replace cow’s milk came up empty.
 With Else, there is now a readily available, dairy-free, soy-free, non-GMO, nutritionally dense, low-in-sugar alternative to cow’s milk, that’s tasty too.
 Your kids will love the slightly sweet flavor and experience none of the side effects they do from milk.

-While there are many dairy-free alternatives for toddlers available, there are not many that offer the calories, fat, calcium, vitamin D, and protein found in milk, plus a host of other nutrients and vitamins not found in cow’s milk.
+While there are many dairy-free alternatives for toddlers available, there are not many that offer the calories, fat, calcium, vitamin D, and protein found in milk, plus all of these are missing a host of other nutrients and vitamins not found in cow’s milk.
 This is why Else Plant-Based Complete Nutrition is the ideal milk alternative for 1 year old toddlers and older.
-It makes living with lactose intolerance not only easy but also delicious for your child’s diet.
+It makes living with lactose intolerance not only easy but also sufficiently delicious for your child’s diet.

 The content and advice provided in this article is for informational purposes only and is not a substitute for medical diagnosis, treatment, advice for specific medical conditions.
 Always consult a pediatrician to understand the individual needs of your child.